 How Long Can Almond Milk Sit Out Refrigerated?

-Generally, it is unsafe to store almond milk at room temperature.
+Generally, no matter what cultivar of almond your milk is made from, it is unsafe to store almond milk at room temperature.
 The only exception to this case is new shelf-stable almond milk, which can last without refrigeration up to 3 weeks after the expiry date.

 For unused refrigerated and homemade almond milk, you should always store them in the refrigerator, or else it can go bad within a day.